KiwiCombat/dualshock2usb/README.md

-CUSTOM ADAPTER FOR PS2 CONTROLLER
+CUSTOM ADAPTER FOR PS2 CONTROLLER<br>
-We are designin this custom adapter becuase the generic adapters lack desirable and barely use all of the ps2 controlelrs features.
+We are designin this custom adapter becuase the generic adapters lack desirable and barely use all of the ps2 controlelrs features. <br>
-FEATURES:
+FEATURES:<br>
--Analogue triggers
+-Analogue triggers<br>
--Wireless controller
+-Wireless controller<br>
--Proper rumble support
+-Proper rumble support<br>
--Compact
+-Compact<br>